Not everyone if familiar with brushing dos and don’ts.

 Just like washing your hands before you eat, brushing teeth should be an important daily habit you embrace to ensure your oral health.
 Brushing is essentially washing your teeth and gums after you eat.

-In this post, our Country Dental dentists will discuss brushing teeth the right way plus what not to do when brushing your teeth.
+In this post, our Country Dental dentists will discuss brushing dos and don’ts including brushing teeth the right way plus what not to do when brushing your teeth.
 These teeth brushing tips will help promote good oral hygiene habits for kids and for adults, and keep your teeth strong and healthy for life.

 Do Brush with a Soft Toothbrush